-What Politicians and a Real Estate Developer Get Wrong About Government Debt and Deficits
+What Career Politicians and Real Estate Developers Get Wrong About Government Debt & Deficits

 The deficit is the annual difference between what the U.S. government spends and what it takes in by taxing.
 The debt adds up all of those yearly deficits.
 If our country’s goal is less government debt, we have a few options: